 ‘As God himself is conceived as really present in nature, wrapping himself in light, setting up his tent in the heavens…; so his angels…are made to assume the form of winds and lightnings.’
 (Briggs).
 Kidner adds: ‘The argument in Heb 1:7f is that while angels can be described in these lowly terms, the Son is addressed as God.’

-Psa 104:5 He set the earth on its foundations; it can never be moved.
+104:5 He established the earth on its foundations;

 Verses 5-9 reflect on the third day of Gen 1, ‘whose quiet statement that the waters were gathered into one place, for the dry land to appear, is now presented with exhilarating vigour, but also with a strong emphasis on the Creator’s control and “changeless decree”.’
 (Kidner)